 There’s no single best answer for this.
 We have been observing the evolution of the Internet of Things (IoT) for quite some time now.
-Some people do not view this advancement as a welcome change and point out to the dangers of Internet of Things.
+Some people do not view this advancement as a welcome change and point out the dangers of Internet of Things.

 But Data scientists and analysts have different views on this subject.
-For instance, some are ready to embrace the IoT for all the benefits it has to offer to society like connected society while some are alarmed by it, pointing to the potential dangers of these connected ‘things’ and their potential issues with cyber security.
-They believe that the escalating trend of connectivity where all chip-enabled devices can interact with one another will widen the scope of the attacks and increases vulnerabilities exponentially with each new unsecured device that is connected to the internet.
-There have been many high-profile incidents which have shown just how vulnerable, connected devices are to hackers.
+For instance, some are ready to embrace the IoT for all the benefits it has to offer to society like a connected society while some are alarmed by it, pointing to the potential dangers of these connected ‘things’ and their potential issues with cyber security.
+They believe that the escalating trend of connectivity where all chip-enabled devices can interact with one another will widen the scope of the attacks and increase vulnerabilities exponentially with each new unsecured device that is connected to the internet.
+There have been many high-profile incidents that have shown just how vulnerable, connected devices are to hackers.

 Take a look at some of the recent incidents where IoT devices were hacked: